Mistborn-First-Era/Parametric-Turtle-v1.0/README.md

   120 - vertrical stretch
   121 - horizontal stretch
   122 - graph accuracy and speed (more precise takes longer)
-  123 - how long the output gif is in seconds (this is a minimum time and may sometimes be larger during small inacurate low framecount graphs)
+  123 - how long the output gif is in seconds (this is a minimum time and may sometimes be larger during small inaccurate low framecount graphs)
   124 - makes the graph more dense (requires more accuracy)
-  125 - the total number of frames (this is a minimum number of frames and may sometimes be larger during small inacurate low framecount graphs)
+  125 - the total number of frames (this is a minimum number of frames and may sometimes be larger during small inaccurate low framecount graphs)
   126 - offset angle (like a unit circle from 90 is up)
   127 - initial starting point of the graph (the graph cycles through 2π rotations of t so this doesn't effect too much)
   128 - the save_rate should only be changed if your memory becomes too full.